 The Trustees and their representatives recognize the importance of planning and coordinating their efforts in order to effectively and efficiently meet their respective natural resource trustee responsibilities under applicable Federal and State law.
-The Trustees and/or Trustee representatives, or Trustee Council members (see below), will coordinate their efforts to ensure the following: 1) that notifications of discharges or releases will be relayed to all Trustee agencies according to the National Contingency Plan or Area Contingency Plans; 2) that sites with co-Trustee interests are identified by response agencies, including, but not limited to NPL sites, RCRA facilities, State Superfund sites, instantaneous discharges of oil or releases of hazardous substances, and fish or shellfish closures or advisories due to the discharge of oil or release of hazardous substances; 3) where possible, coordination of written comments to the lead agency On Scene Coordinators or Remedial Project Managers on all lead agency directed scopes of work, work plans, assessments and investigations, including remedial investigations, feasibility studies, and remedial designs; and 4) State and Federal coordination in consent decree, administrative agreement, or other types of negotiations.
+The Trustees and/or Trustee representatives, or Trustee Council members (see below), will coordinate their efforts to ensure the following: 1) that notifications of discharges or releases will be relayed to all Trustee agencies according to the National Contingency Plan or Area Contingency Plans; 2) that sites with co-Trustee interests are identified by response agencies, including, but not limited to NPL sites, RCRA facilities, State sites, instantaneous discharges of oil or releases of hazardous substances, and fishing closures or advisories due to the discharge of oil or release of hazardous substances; 3) where possible, coordination of written comments to the lead agency On Scene Coordinators or Remedial Project Managers on all lead agency directed scopes of work, work plans, assessments and investigations, including remedial investigations, feasibility studies, and remedial designs; and 4) State and Federal coordination in consent decree, administrative agreement, or other types of negotiations.
 Notification, as referred to above, shall be made by telephone (with direct contact), or by letter or facsimile to persons designated to receive such information.

-For each individual case or incident involving significant participation by two or more State and Federal Trustees, the Trustees agree to create a council (Trustee Council) representing the Trustees which will implement this MOA and to which a representative will be designated by each Trustee agency.
+For each individual case or incident involving significant participation by two or more State and Federal Trustees, the Trustees agree to create a council (Trustee Council) representing the Trustees with an interest in resources at a site at issue, which will implement this MOA and to which a representative will be designated by each Trustee agency.
 The Trustees agree to appoint representatives to the Trustee Council who have the level of knowledge and expertise needed to effectively guide the damage assessment and restoration process.
 Agencies agree to appoint representatives to the Trustee Council who have, at a minimum, the level of authority necessary to make decisions on issues presented to the Council.
 The Trustees may create Trustee Councils for either a portion of, or the entire damage assessment and restoration processes.
-For example, a Trustee may create one council to address the damage assessment phase and another to handle the restoration phase.
-The Trustee Council will designate Lead Administrative Trustee for individual cases or incidents for administrative purposes.
+For example, the Trustees may create one council to address the damage assessment phase and another to handle the restoration phase.
+The Trustee Council will designate a Lead Administrative Trustee for individual cases or incidents for administrative purposes.
 The Trustee Council may seek additional legal or scientific expertise outside its membership when needed.
+The Trustee Council may also establish committees and subcommittees as necessary for the efficient operation of the Council.
 Each Trustee agency will notify Council members when representatives resign and agree to inform other Trustee representatives about who the replacement will be.
 For individual incidents, the Trustee Council will attempt to name the Lead Administrative Trustee within 24 hours of Trustee notification in order that a Trustee point of contact be established as rapidly as possible.
 In addition, where appropriate, the Federal Trustees shall designate a lead Federal Trustee for the purposes of accessing the Federal Oil Spill Liability Trust Fund.